KentQin/GKB_website_2.0/README.md

 ## File structure
 Client Folder: all front-end files.
-   Acions Folder: all redux action files.
++   Acions Folder: all redux action files.
-   Components Folder: all react componenet files.
++   Components Folder: all react componenet files.
-   Reducer Folder: all reducer files.
++   Reducer Folder: all reducer files.
-   Utils Folder: set authentication token.
++   Utils Folder: set authentication token.
-   index File: the entry of the front-end part; sessionStorage and loacalStroage is set from here.
++   index File: the entry of the front-end part; sessionStorage and loacalStroage is set from here.

 Public Folder: Css file and temporary img file.

 Server Folder: all back-end files.
-	models Folder: all data schema files.
++   models Folder: all data schema files.
-	routes Folder: HTTP requests are proccessed here.
++   routes Folder: HTTP requests are proccessed here.
-	shared Folder:
++   shared Folder:
-		validations: all files to do back-end data valisation work.
+        ........validations: all files to do back-end data valisation work.

 ## Running the app